Raffles Place MRT station: Station details

 With an additional shopping floor, the station has a total of four basement levels.
 Raffles Place is one of the first nine underground MRT stations designated as a Civil Defence (CD) shelter.
 As a CD shelter, the station has to be structurally reinforced against bomb attacks with layers of earth-backed, air-backed and airtight walls and slabs.
 Raffles Place station has ten entrances; Three of the entrances' facades are inspired by various colonial-style buildings that once existed in the area, such as the John Little department store building and the old Mercantile Bank.
 These entrances serve various landmarks and commercial developments in the area including Raffles Place Park, Merlion Park, Asian Civilisations Museum, Telok Ayer Market, The Fullerton Hotel, One Raffles Place, Prudential Tower, OCBC Centre, SGX Centre and Raffles Quay.

 Two murals by Lim Sew Yong and Thang Kiang How are displayed at the station, as part of the MRTC's S$2 million (US$ million in 2021) commission of artworks at six MRT stations along the NSL.
 These murals on vitreous enamel panels depict scenes of Singapore's history.
 A brass sculpture, Struggle for Survival by Aw Tee Hong, is displayed outside the station.
 The sculpture takes inspiration from the Chinese junks and the perahu, linked to people's livelihoods of Singapore's past.
 The artist felt the ships best reflected Singapore's pioneering spirit through the hardship the early immigrants faced and decided to incorporate the shapes into the work.

+Located at the entrance of Raffles Place station, Rosa Serra's Symphony is a sculpture donated by City Developments Limited (CDL), which originally commissioned the piece for its flagship skyscraper, Republic Plaza.
+Utilizing Serra’s hallmark fluid style to convey movement, the work serves as a tribute to the people who transformed Singapore into a global hub.
+The sculpture features two distinct spheres: the lower one commemorates the nation's past milestones, while the upper sphere represents its aspirations for the future.